kmmbvnr/viewflow-docs-v1/docs/material_frontend.rst

         icon = '<i class="material-icons">flight_takeoff</i>'

-The application have to have <app_module>/urls.py file, with a single no-parametrized url with name='index', ex
+The application have to have <app_module>/urls.py file, with a single no-parameterized url with name='index', ex

 .. code-block:: python